NoeFlandre/GPT2-From-Scratch/README.md

 ### Training Loss Over Time
 ![Training Loss](results/train_loss.png)

 Just like Andrej Karpathy noticed it, we have some weird issue with the training loss, certainly due to the way our data is loaded.
+Our training loss curve looks decent but as we can observe, there is a tiny step up in the middle.

 ### Validation Loss Over Time (with GPT-2 124M Baseline)
 ![Validation Loss](results/val_loss.png)